apache/airflow/docs/apache-airflow-providers-microsoft-azure/operators/adf_run_pipeline.rst

 -----------------------------------
 Use the :class:`~airflow.providers.microsoft.azure.operators.data_factory.AzureDataFactoryRunPipelineOperator` to execute a pipeline within a data factory.
 By default, the operator will periodically check on the status of the executed pipeline to terminate with a "Succeeded" status.
-This functionality can be disabled for an asynchronous wait -- typically with the :class:`~airflow.providers.microsoft.azure.sensors.data_factory.AzureDataFactoryPipelineRunSensor` -- by setting ``wait_for_termination`` to False.
+This functionality can be disabled for an asynchronous wait -- typically with the :class:`~airflow.providers.microsoft.azure.sensors.data_factory.AzureDataFactoryPipelineRunStatusSensor` -- by setting ``wait_for_termination`` to False.

 Below is an example of using this operator to execute an Azure Data Factory pipeline.